 In the summer of 1995, a group of 50 adults and 30 kids gathered at Bicentennial Park to discuss the possibility of starting a church in the East Clovis area.
 Pastors Alan Newlove and Joe Lavagnino shared a simple vision of a church that would be 1) Christ-centered, 2) relationally based and 3) outreach-oriented.
 Since our inception those three elements have served as a foundation for everything we do.
 We held our first public service in backyards for the first couple of weeks, then moved into Gettysburg Elementary School cafeteria.
 We didn’t have a name yet, so we were known as “That Church That Meets at Gettysburg!”
 Later in 1995, we finally chose to call our church Celebration Christian Fellowship which described the joy we felt as we gathered each Sunday.

-At the end of 1996, Pastor Alan stepped down as Lead Pastor and the church Pastor Joe to fill the position.
+At the end of 1996, Pastor Alan stepped down and the church called Pastor Joe to fill the position.
 Soon after new staff were hired, and our church continued to grow.
 We quickly went to two services, expanded the parking into the basketball courts and added children’s classrooms, until finally we realized we needed a larger facility.

 In 2000 we moved to Reyburn Intermediate School and added a third Sunday service and more classroom space for the children.
 We continued to expand our midweek ministries and programs back at our office/MPR facilities near Gettysburg and Clovis Avenue.

 In 2004 we purchased 25 acres at Shaw and McCall, knowing that was the general area God was calling us to serve.
 We began drawing up building designs and site plans, launched several capital campaigns and, though building was several years off, used the property as much as we could for Harvest Parties, Youth events and Special Sunday services under a large tent.